 The amount to claim is:

 You may claim a deduction for telephone rental if you run your business or organisation from your home.
 If your home is the centre of operations or management for the business, you may claim a deduction of 50% of the telephone rental.
 Identify those toll calls that are business-related.
 It is a good idea to use a highlighter on your phone bill to mark the business toll calls.
 If you have a separate commercial and domestic line rental, you can claim the full cost of the commercial line for both income tax and GST, but none of the domestic rental.
-If you make any private calls on the business line, you will have to make an adjustment for them.
+If you make any private calls on the business line and you are charged for them, you will have to make an adjustment for them.